-Energy System 2050 – A Contribution of the Research Field Energy
+Energy System 2050 – Central platform of the research field energy

 Open Source for a Global “Energiewende”